OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 -	file://
 -	tel://

 When using the file schema in a link (e.g. `file:///storage/emulated/0/private.html`) the app can be triggered for example to access a local file on the external storage that is getting rendered in a WebView.
-An attacker can abuse this by injecting malicious content in the file in order to attack the app.
+An attacker can abuse this by injecting malicious content in the file in order to attack the app or could access sensitive information on the device stored in the filesystem.

 #### Static Analysis